 Vatican City, 27 January 2015 (VIS) – The following is the full text of the Holy Father Francis’ message for Lent 2015, entitled “Make your hearts firm”.
 The document was signed in the Vatican on 4 October 2014, the festivity of St. Francis of Assisi.

-“Lent is a time of renewal for the whole Church, for each communities and every believer.
-Above all it is a ‘time of grace’.
+“Lent is a time of renewal for the whole Church, for each community and every believer.
+Above all, it is a ‘time of grace’.
 God does not ask of us anything that he himself has not first given us.
 “We love because he first has loved us’.
 He is not aloof from us.
 Each one of us has a place in his heart.
 He knows us by name, he cares for us and he seeks us out whenever we turn away from him.
 He is interested in each of us; his love does not allow him to be indifferent to what happens to us.
 Usually, when we are healthy and comfortable, we forget about others (something God the Father never does): we are unconcerned with their problems, their sufferings and the injustices they endure.
 Our heart grows cold.
 As long as I am relatively healthy and comfortable, I do not think about those less well off.
-Today, this selfish attitude of indifference has taken on global proportions, to the extent that we can speak of a globalisation of indifference.
+Today, this selfish attitude of indifference has taken on global proportions, to the extent that we can speak of a globalization of indifference.
 It is a problem which we, as Christians, need to confront.

 When the people of God are converted to his love, they find answers to the questions that history continually raises.
-One of the most urgent challenges which I would like to address in this Message is precisely the globalisation of indifference.
+One of the most urgent challenges which I would like to address in this Message is precisely the globalization of indifference.

-Indifference to our neighbour and to God also represents a real temptation for us Christians.
+Indifference to our neighbor and to God also represents a real temptation for us Christians.
 Each year during Lent we need to hear once more the voice of the prophets who cry out and trouble our conscience.